-Shingles, also known as Zoster or Herpes Zoster, is a painful localized skin rash, often with blisters.
-The shingles rash usually appears on one side of the face or body.
+Shingles (also known as herpes zoster) is a painful rash with blisters.
+The rash usually appears on one side of a person’s face or body.

-Almost 1 out of every 3 people in the United States will develop shingles, and there are an estimated 1 million cases of the disease each year in the U.S.
+According to the CDC, 1 out of every 3 people in the United States will develop shingles, and there are an estimated 1 million cases of the disease each year in the U.S.

 Symptoms for shingles usually start as pain, itching or tingling in the area where the rash will develop.
 This may happen anywhere from 1 to 5 days before the rash appears.